 As flaky as these rolls are, don’t mistake them for their richer French cousins, the incredibly delicious croissants, which contain far more fat and are more puff-pastry-like in the way they’re made.
 These are regular rolls that shaped like crescents and they are not just great for breakfast but great at just about any time of day.

-Mix by hand or on low speed in the stand mixer for no more than a minutes.
-Now gradually add :
+- Add the soymilk, oil, sugar and salt and mix by hand or on low speed in the stand mixer for no more than a minute.

-3 to 4 cups of all-purpose flour, until you have a dough that’s moist but not sticky.
+- Add three cups of the all purpose flour and then add more gradually until you get a dough that's moist but not sticky.

-Knead for 10 minutes by hand or on medium-low speed on the stand mixer until you have a dough that’s smooth and elastic.
+- Knead for 10 minutes by hand or on medium-low speed on the stand mixer until the dough is smooth and elastic.